2011–12 Calcio Catania season: In

 Catania began this season's transfer activity by signing Federico Moretti from Ascoli on 20 June 2011.
-Other signings include Pietro Terracciano from Nocerina, Keko from Atlético Madrid, David Suazo from Internazionale, and Gonzalo Bergessio from Saint-Étienne.
+Other signings include Pietro Terracciano from Nocerina, Keko from Atlético Madrid, David Suazo from Inter, and Gonzalo Bergessio from Saint-Étienne.
 On 4 August, Mario Paglialunga transferred from Rosario Central as well as Davide Lanzafame from Palermo on 7 August.
 Nicola Legrottaglie transferred from Milan on a free transfer.
 Other transfers include Sergio Almirón from Juventus.
 During the winter transfer window, Catania loaned Marco Motta from Juventus, Juan Pablo Carrizo from Lazio, Osarimen Ebagua from Torino, and Felipe Seymour from Genoa.